dungba88/nytherria-board-game/characters/the-guardian.md

 It does not speak.
 It remembers.

 Legends say it was awakened in the first breath of the world, tasked by the Astrals to guard the boundary between realms.
-When the **Great Scattering** tore the sky and earth apart, it did not falter.
+When the **Great Shattering** tore the sky and earth apart, it did not falter.

 To this day, **The Saint** calls it her most faithful companion — though she has never claimed to command it.